34. Fret Creek

 Primary old growth features

-Old-growth western larch in a remote setting.
+Old western larch and mountain hemlock in a remote setting.

 Description

-Pockets of veteran western larch, a unique deciduous conifer, dot the hillslopes above Fret Creek in the northern fringe of the Badger Creek Wilderness.
-The orange-barked larches are quite distinctive, especially when the soft green clusters of needles turn yellow in the fall.
-The thick, fire-resistant bark of old larches, and the ability of young larches to grow rapidly in open sunlight, earned western larch a niche of its own in the historic fire cycle.
-Larch seems to fare particularly well on higher elevation, north-facing slopes of the east side.
+Orange-barked western larch is quite distinctive, especially when the soft, lime-green clusters of needles turn yellow in the fall.
+The ability of old larches to survive fire through thick, fire-resistant bark, and the ability of young larches to grow rapidly in open sunlight post-fire, earned western larch a niche of its own in the historic fire cycle.

-30 Years of Change
+30 years of change

 How to get there